dart-lang/site-www/src/null-safety/migration-guide.md

 ```

 With the above hint, the migration tool changes its proposed edits,
-as the following table shows.
+as the following code snippets show.
 Line 3 no longer has a `!` after `zero`,
 and in line 4 `zeroOne` is inferred to be
 a list of `int`, not `int?`.